Commbocc/sitecore_designs/maps/README.md

 __Requires a unique id and one of the following formats in the layer data attribute:__

 * An integer from the [Acceptable Layers](#acceptable-layers) list
-* A full URL of a MapService Layers
+* A full URL of a MapService Layer

 See examples below.